zacanger/jsdoctap/README.md

 * Fix dependencies that need to be Babelified
 * Add ability to have custom test case name
 * Clean up comment-parser and getModuleName (in tap)
-* Make `-i` flag flexible, and allow it to appear more than once
 * More tests and examples

 ## License